 Using colourful pipe cleaners and beads you can set up a fun counting maths activity for kids.
 This is also really great for fine motor development and when it’s complete you can simply turn it into a busy bag that can be done at another time.
-Counting beads on pipe cleaners might seem simple enough, but it is the perfect activity for children who are at the early stages of developing their numeracy skills.
+Counting beads on pipe cleaners might seem simple enough, but it is the perfect activity for children who are at the early stages of developing their numeracy and fine motor skills.

 Recommended age: Flexible enough to suit all ages and skills